 What’s more, taking a lower salary can put your future at a disadvantage.
 Think about it.
 Your most recent salary will often “set the bar” for future salaries.
 So, once you have accepted an offer under your true value, it can be hard to get back on track.

 Many candidates tell me that they are willing to take a pay cut for the right job.
 And this is a good thing.
 It demonstrates flexibility and incentive.

 But shouldn’t flexibility go both ways?
-Whilst businesses may not be able to meet your salary expectations, there are other benefits which could make things fair for both parties.
+Whilst businesses may not be able to meet your salary expectations, there are other benefits that could make things fair for both parties.
 Don’t shy away from asking what may be possible to create a balance.

-Negotiating in New Currencies
+Negotiating In New Currencies